ClayCore/Robaki/README.md

 ### Prerequisites

-The following libraries must be installed system-wide or in the vendor directory.
+The following libraries are pulled into the repository using submodules.

 -   [bgfx](https://github.com/bkaradzic/bgfx),
 -   [bimg](https://github.com/bkaradzic/bimg),